Thursday, November 22, 2018

 2. For older vintages:

-Despite buying older vintages occasionally from "La Place de Bordeaux", we more often buy from different sources like auction houses, private collectors, brokers and occasionally retails, but Quality Control inspections are done pre-purchase and/or post-purchase to ensure cases and bottles quantity, quality, and conditions.
+Despite occasionally buying older vintages from "La Place de Bordeaux", we more often source our wines from various sources, including auction houses, private collectors, brokers, and occasionally retail.
+However, Quality Control inspections are conducted both pre-purchase and post-purchase to ensure the quantity, quality, and condition of the cases and bottles.

-Pre-Purchase investigation and inspection occur prior to buying/receiving goods (when allowed and/or when possible), either physically when possible or via pictures (if the wines have been bought in another country), and consist of checking/verifying
+Pre-purchase investigation and inspection occur before buying or receiving goods (when allowed and/or possible), either physically when possible or via pictures (if the wines have been purchased in another country), and consist of checking and verifying.

-• Integrity and genuity of the seller/distributor/retail/auction house/private collector
+• Integrity and genuineness of the seller/distributor/retail/auction house/private collector

 • Provenance (traceability, info on previous owners, certificate if available, history of the bottle(s))

-• Authentication of the bottles by close and details inspection of the capsule, cork, level, label(s), bottle, color, sediments, and overall conditions based on the vintage and facts/knowledge about the wine
+• Authentication of the bottles by close and detailed inspection of the capsule, cork, level, label(s), bottle, color, sediments, and overall conditions based on the vintage and facts/knowledge about the wine

 • Rejection (if any) based on the results of the inspection/authentication of the cases/bottles